The question is not really can you sweeten coffee with honey, it is more should you sweeten your coffee with honey?

 The Nutrients In Honey

-All kinds of honey from regular honey to high quality honey and speciality honey like manuka honey are rich in nutrients.
+All kinds of honey from regular honey to high quality honey and specialty honey like manuka honey are rich in nutrients.

 Let’s have a look at the vitamin content: